weaveworks-guides/weave-net-legacy/aws-nginx-ubuntu-simple/README.md

     . ./weavedemo.env

-## Introducing WeaveDNS ##
+## Introducing the `weavedns` Service ##

-[WeaveDNS](https://github.com/weaveworks/weave/tree/master/weavedns#readme) answers name queries in a Weave network.
-WeaveDNS provides a simple way for containers to find each other: just give them hostnames and tell other containers to connect to those names.
+[Weavedns](http://docs.weave.works/weave/latest_release/weavedns.html) answers name queries on a Weave container network. `Weavedns` provides a simple way for containers to find each other: just give them hostnames and tell other containers to connect to those names.
 Unlike Docker 'links', this requires no code changes and works across hosts.

-In this example you will give each container a hostname and use WeaveDNS to allow Nginx to find the correct container for a request.
+In this example you will give each container a hostname and use the `weavedns` service to allow Nginx to find the correct container for a request.

-## Nginx and a simple PHP application running in Apache ##
+## Nginx and a Simple PHP Application Running in Apache ##

 Nginx is a popular free, open-source, high-performance HTTP server and reverse proxy.
 It is frequently used as a load balancer.
 In this example we will use Nginx to load balance requests to a set of containers running Apache.

-While our example application is very simple, as a php application running on apache2 it resembles many real world applications in use.
+While our example application is very simple, as a php application running on apache2, it resembles many real world applications in use.
 We have created an Nginx configuration which will round-robin across the websevers our php application is running on.
 The details of the Nginx configuration are out of scope for this article, but you can review it at [on github](https://github.com/weaveworks/guides/blob/master/nginx-ubuntu-simple/example/nginx.conf).